 Estrogen and progesterone are two of the primary sex hormones involved in the many everyday biological functions that occur in our bodies.
 Estrogen dominance, which can happen in both women and men, occurs when the ratio of estrogen to progesterone is not balanced.

-Plant phytoestrogens which are also adaptogens, such as astragalus, are often referred to as anti estrogenic, due to their ability to occupy estrogen receptor sites, they lower an excess net effect of circulating estrogen and can compete for binding in our bodies estrogen receptor sites against the more potent synthetic xenoestrogens.
-Xenoestrogens are a subclass of endocrine disruptors that are able to bind to estrogen receptor sites and elicit an estrogenic affect.
+Plant phytoestrogens which are also adaptogens, such as astragalus, are often referred to as anti-estrogenic, due to their ability to occupy estrogen receptor sites, they lower an excess net effect of circulating estrogen and can compete for binding in our bodies estrogen receptor sites against the more potent synthetic xenoestrogens.
+Xenoestrogens are a subclass of endocrine disruptors that are able to bind to estrogen receptor sites and elicit an estrogenic effect.
 In a nutshell, phytoestrogens tend to balance estrogen, with estrogenic or anti-estrogenic effects to match whatever the body needs.

 Phytoestrogens may even protect the body against xenoestrogens (man-made hormone mimics), also known as xenohormones.
 Today, excess estrogen (or estrogen dominance) is a growing concern for women in all seasons of life.
 This is partly because of the abundance of xenoestrogens coming into our bodies from synthetic pesticides, hormone-injected animal foods, plastics, personal body care products, polluted water, and hormone-containing drugs.
 Phytoestrogens can bind to hormone receptor sites before the xenoestrogen, blocking its harmful activity.

 A direct plant estrogen binds to hormone receptors.
 Their chemical structure is similar to human hormones.
 Most are very gentle.
-For example, some research and studies suggests phytoestrogens are only 1/400th to 1/1000th of the potency of one’s naturally circulating estrogen.
+For example, some research and studies suggest phytoestrogens are only 1/400th to 1/1000th of the potency of one’s naturally circulating estrogen.
 Because they are low in potency, when they bind to receptor sites, the net effect for most people is lower estrogen levels.
 However, for those with very low estrogen, phytoestrogens can modestly support and keep levels from falling by binding to estrogen receptor sites.

 Safety & Side Effects of Astragalus Root

 Clinical trials have not shown any indication of toxicity linked to astragalus root extract when used by itself.
 Some noted side effects that are minimal include diarrhea and as well as some other gastrointestinal issues.
 As is the case with all herbs, care should be taken before mixing astragalus root with other herbal supplements or medications, particularly those that lower the immune system.
 Not much is known about the effects of astragalus root during pregnancy.
-As always it’s crucial to ask your healthcare provider before taking any supplement while pregnant and/or breast feeding.
+As always it’s crucial to ask your healthcare provider before taking any supplement while pregnant and/or breastfeeding.

 More Information about Astragalus Root

-Astragalus root is usually available in capsules, tablets or as a liquid extract.
+Astragalus root is usually available in capsules, tablets, or as a liquid extract.
 Another way to take astragalus is by using astragalus tea which is made by steeping the shavings of the root in hot water.
 The natural soothing properties of astragalus root make it a beneficial ingredient for skincare products, thus it has become a customary ingredient in many anti-aging creams, lotions, and ointments.

 - Ehrlich S. “Astragalus.”
 University of Maryland Medical Center. umm.edu.
 24 March 2015.